-muscles clinched and by now stiff, the learned look of tough clothed in ‘activism’, running stale lines through her old megaphone, what a weakness cloaked, wrapped neatly in the performance of a still bravado, unbrave nevertheless drenched in the blood of lovers we’ve left to die alone hard to doubt a drought the chap of parch so mercilessly cuts through lying lips the raspy timbres of that crackling first-of-morning articulation after so long a slumber, the vinyl-esque, crunchy undertones of Black men all too quiet tell of a voice relearning now how to speak how to say her name
+muscles clinched and by now stiff, the learned look of tough clothed in ‘activism’, running stale lines through her old megaphone, what a weakness cloaked, wrapped neatly in the performance of a still bravado, unbrave nevertheless drenched in the blood of lovers we’ve left to die alone hard to doubt a drought the chap of parch so mercilessly cuts through lying lips the raspy timbres of that crackling first-of-morning articulation after so long a slumber, the vinyl-esque, crunchy undertones of our voices all too quiet tell of a voice relearning now how to speak how to say her name